ckeditor/ckeditor5/docs/updating/nim-migration/customized-builds.md

 	npm install ckeditor5
 	```

-3. (Optional) If you are using features from our commercial offering, you should also install the `ckeditor5-premium-feature` package.
+3. (Optional) If you are using features from our commercial offer, you should also install the `ckeditor5-premium-feature` package.

 	```bash
 	npm install ckeditor5-premium-feature